olliegroth/Othello-AI/README.md

 ## About The Project

 This repository contains my A-Level Computer Science Coursework, completed in 2022/2023.

-The project is complete despite missing features I had intended to include at the time.
+The project is a complete work, despite missing features I had intended to include at the time.
 Even so, any suggestions for improvement are welcome.

 ## Bugs, Issues And Requests
 Please report any issue or bugs [here](https://github.com/olliegroth/Othello-AI/issues/new)